dgonzalb/BambooPaymentDoc/content/en/docs/Payment-methods/Brazil/br-cards.md

 ---
-title: "Credit and Debit cards"
+title: "Credit cards"
-linkTitle: "Credit and Debit cards"
+linkTitle: "Credit cards"
 date: 2023-05-08T07:28:16-05:00
 description: >
   Learn how to integrate your solution to process credit or debit card payments.